PS1 BIOS

 How to Setup PS1 BIOS on PC with epsxe emulator

-How to Install PS1 BIOS on RetroArch Pc
+How to Setup BIOS on the RetroArch Pc Emulator

 Note: Please check the RetroArch attached screenshots for better clarity.

-How to install PS1 BIOS on DuckStation Pc:
+How to Setup BIOS on DuckStation Pc Emulator:

 Note: Please check the Ducstation attached screenshots for better clarity.